MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 To use a Segment Resolver adapter:

 1. Create a new Java adapter
-2. Define the adapter as the Segment Resolver adpater in **Adapters → Live Update Adapter → segmentResolverAdapterName**.
+2. Define the adapter as the Segment Resolver adpater in **Adapters → Live Update adapter → segmentResolverAdapterName**.

 The Segment Resolver adapter defines a REST interface.
 The request to this adapter contains in its body all the required information to decide which segment the end-user belongs to and sends it back to the application.